couchbaselabs/ToDoLite-Android/tutorial.md

 ### STEP 1: Create a database

-Make sure you are on branch `workshop/initial_state`.
+Make sure you have imported the project from the `initial` directory.
 Right now the App is not compiling.
 This is normal, you just need to initialize the Database.

 Open `Application.java` under ToDoLite-Android/ToDoLite/src/main/java/com/couchbase/todolite/Application.java
 ![][image-20]